syne-tune/syne-tune/docs/source/tutorials/developer/extend_async_hb.rst

-We begin with the base class :class:`~syne_tune.optimizer.schedulers.searchers.kde.KernelDensityEstimator`, which works together with :class:`~syne_tune.optimizer.schedulers.FIFOScheduler`, but already implements most of what is needed in the multi-fidelity context.
+We begin with the base class :class:`~syne_tune.optimizer.schedulers.searchers.kde.KernelDensityEstimator`, which works with schedulers implementing :class:`~syne_tune.optimizer.schedulers.scheduler_searcher.TrialSchedulerWithSearcher` (the most important one being :class:`~syne_tune.optimizer.schedulers.FIFOScheduler`), but already implements most of what is needed in the multi-fidelity context.

 * The code does quite some bookkeeping concerned with mapping configurations to